 L.A.
 County is a shopper’s paradise, with districts, streets, malls, and shopping centers providing offerings for the entire population, from the most upscale shopper to the most budget-conscious shopper.
 Rodeo Drive in Beverly Hills, The Grove in Los Angeles, Melrose Avenue in Hollywood, Westfield Mall in Century City, Beverly Center in Los Angeles, and Third Street Promenade in Santa Monica are world famous shopping districts hosting glitzy and iconic boutiques, vintage cafes, designer and brand-name clothing stores, extravagant movie theaters, and the finest of fine dining, making them meccas for up-scale shoppers.
 For those preferring a different atmosphere, shopping malls such as the Americana and Glendale Galleria, factory outlets such as Citadel Outlets and Nordstrom Rack, quality flea markets in areas such as the Rose Bowl and Pasadena City College, and farmers markets in over a hundred county locations, complete the shopping experience.

 With the incredible cultural and ethnic diversity of L.A.
 County, the fusion of different styles, and the creative freedom that permeates the region, it shouldn’t be a surprise that L.A.
 County has become known for its restaurant and dining experiences.
 Foodies have a lot of options here, and you could fill a book on the subject.
-Conversely, this is a region that attracts top chefs and is known for culinary education, including schools like Le Cordon Bleu in Pasadena.
+Conversely, this is a region that attracts top chefs and is known for culinary education.

 Los Angeles County is widely perceived as a car-county.
 However, an incredible amount of commuter light rail has been added in the past ten years.
-With the help of Measure R, residents can now easily navigate the county through an efficient and capable public transportation network, including bus, light rail, and subway transport.
-Measure R was passed by public referendum in July 2009, and allots tax revenue to finance new public transportation projects and programs, and accelerate those already in the pipeline.
+With the help of Measure R and the newer Measure M, taxpayer mandates to build out a comprehensive transit infrastructure, residents can now easily navigate the county through an efficient and capable public transportation network, including bus, light rail, and subway transport.

 Air travel options in LA County are also extensive.
 Six commercial airports service Los Angeles County, with Los Angeles International Airport (LAX) being the primary airport.
-Around 62 million passengers choose LAX as their flight of choice, making it the fifth busiest commercial airport in the world and the third busiest in the United States.
+Around 62 million passengers choose LAX as their flight of choice, making it one of the busiest commercial airport in the world and in the United States.

 Sporting events abound in L.A.
-County, as teams throughout the county have taken home 21 championships…and still counting!
+County.
 Professional sports franchises in L.A. are world-renowned and encompass many of the popular sports, including winners of six World Series titles, the Los Angeles Dodgers of the MLB league; the Los Angeles Clippers and sixteen-time NBA Champion Los Angeles Lakers of the NBA; the C.D.
 Chivas USA and three-time winners of the MLS Cup, the Los Angeles Galaxy; and 2011-2012 and 2013-2014 Stanley Cup winning Los Angeles Kings of the National Hockey League.
-Additionally, the acclaimed collegiate teams of USC have captured 94 NCAA team championships, 117 national team titles and 361 NCAA individual championships, while UCLA teams won 108 NCAA team championships.
+Additionally, the acclaimed collegiate teams of USC, UCLA and other universities are regulars in NCAA team championships.
 These coveted franchises, among many others, provide frequent events that contribute to the culture of the region.
 Beyond the great professional and college teams, the youth sports opportunities are endless at the local community level.

 Explore L.A.
 County neighborhoods with the Los Angeles Times’ L.A.
 County Neighborhood Interactive Map.